LilSpazJoekp/explain-yourself/README.md

 ## Changes

+### 1.1.4

+- Fix an issue where if the author replies to the modmail conversation after their explanation has been accepted, they would not be sent the message with the contents of 'Explanation Already Accepted Message Body'.
+- Fix an issue where modmail conversations were not being auto-archived.
+- Fix an issue where some settings were set to invalid default values.

 ### 1.1.3

 - Update devvit version.
-- Add post ID to message subject so each new post has a unique conversation.
+- Add post ID to the message subject so each new post has a unique conversation.
+This is to prevent the same conversation from being reused for different posts.
 - Add private note logging to the modmail conversation when specific events occur.

 ### 1.1.0

 - Make RegEx pattern matching case-insensitive.
-- Add ability to require a URL in the explanation.
+- Add the ability to require a URL in the explanation.
-- Add ability to exclude/exclude posts based on post flair ID.
+- Add the ability to exclude/exclude posts based on post flair ID.

 ### 1.0.4